Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Abstract

 \section{Abstract}

-Partial differential equations (PDEs) form the backbone of simulations of many natural phenomena, for example in climate modeling, material science, and even financial markets.
+Partial differential equations (PDEs) form the backbone of simulations of many natural phenomena, for example in climate modeling, materials science, and even financial markets.
 The application of physics-informed neural networks to accelerate the solution of PDEs is promising, but not competitive with numerical solvers yet.
-Here, we show how quantum computing can improve the ability of physics-informed neural networks to solve partial differential equations.
-For this, we develop hybrid networks consisting of quantum circuits combined with classical layers and systematically test them on various non linear PDEs and boundary conditions in comparison with purely classical networks.
-We demonstrate that the advantage of using quantum networks lies in their ability to achieve an accurate approximation of the solution in substantially fewer training epochs, particularly for more complex problems.
+Here, we investigate how quantum computing can potentially improve the ability of physics-informed neural networks to solve partial differential equations.
+For this, we develop hybrid networks consisting of simulated quantum circuits combined with classical layers and systematically test them on various nonlinear PDEs and boundary conditions in comparison with purely classical networks.
+We demonstrate that the advantage of using quantum networks observed in state-vector simulations lies in their ability to achieve an accurate approximation of the solution in substantially fewer training epochs, particularly for more complex problems.
 These findings provide the basis for targeted developments of hybrid quantum neural networks with the goal to significantly accelerate numerical modeling.